-The Significance of Social Inequality Who holds power?
-Who doesn't?
-Who has prestige?
-Who lacks it?
-Perhaps the major theme of analysis in sociology today is social inequality, a condition in which members of society have differing amounts of wealth, prestige, or power.
-For example, the disparity between what coffee bean pickers in developing nations are paid and the price you pay for a cup of coffee underscores global inequality (see Box 1-2).
-And the impact of Hurricane Katrina on residents of the Gulf Coast drew attention to social inequality in the United States.
+theme of analysis in sociology today is social inequality, a condition in which members of society have differing amounts of wealth, prestige, or power.
+The impact of Hurricane Katrina on residents of the Gulf Coast drew attention to social inequality in the United States.
 Predictably, the people who were hit the hardest by the massive storm were the poor, who had the greatest difficulty evacuating before the storm and have had the most difficulty recovering from it.